 What is DrugStars?

 DrugStars hopes to become the largest patient movement in the world.
-A movement of patients who give to others just by taking their meds as prescribed.
-A movement of patients who share their experiences and perspectives with regard to their medicines, so that this knowledge can be used to improve treatments.
-The ambition is to make you proud of taking your meds the right way – a real DrugStar.
+A movement of patients who give to others just by taking their medicine as prescribed.
+And most importantly, a movement of patients who share their experiences and perspectives with regard to their medicines, so that this knowledge can be used to improve treatments.
+The ambition is to make you proud of taking your medicine the right way – to make you a real DrugStar.

 How does DrugStars work?

-You register the meds you take, and, by taking your meds as prescribed by your doctor, you will be awarded stars.
-You can also earn stars by reviewing your meds, by signing up for trials or by referring other patients to join DrugStars.
+You download the app and register your medicine, vitamins, supplements etc. By taking your medicine as prescribed by your doctor, you will be awarded stars.
+You can also earn stars by reviewing your medicine or by referring other people to join DrugStars.

 How many stars can I collect?